thejcannon/OhTheMethodsYouCanMake/Slides.md

 [[How about another poll?
 That last one was fun.
 Who thinks our numeric operator list is done?]]

 Me neither.
-As it turns out, and you'll see soon enough see all but one of these operators' support requires THREE.
+As it turns out, and you'll soon enough see all but one of these operators' support requires THREE.
 THREE dunders, at most, for each of these things what _joy_ to us, supporting operators brings